pythonhealthdatascience/gw4_prize_presentation/README.md

 > Heather, A. (2025).
 Improving Reproducibility in Open Healthcare Simulation.
 Presentation for the GW4 Open Research Prize 2024/25 Improving Quality. https://github.com/pythonhealthdatascience/gw4_prize_presentation.

+You can also cite the archived version of this repository on Zenodo:

+> TBC.

 <br>

 ## 💰 Funding